raynedavidson/Flood-Model/code/README.txt

 "Greater Kinshasa Area (Overview) Download SAR Flood Extents" section and load them into the pwd in Colab. a small modification (removing the path extention) will also be needed in the plotting codes where the TIFs are read into the notebook.

+May 2025 - Uploaded Kinshasa Flood Project to fix widget preview issues with GitHub